Seiun-Sky-debug/EE311-Assignment-1/README.md

-# EE311-Assignment-1
+# EE311-Assignment
-just used for storing code
+just used for storing code for all assignments in EE311